Why Personality Test Colors Are Not the Best Way to Assess Your Employees

 “Labels are for clothing; labels are not for people”

-– Martina Navratilova
+Martina Navratilova

 The Problem with Personality Test Colors

 We’re picking on colors here, but in reality, there are problems with most type-based personality assessments.
 Whether it gives you a color or some other label, type-based assessments are those that group respondents into distinct categories.
 The reason why people are drawn to these assessments is because they are relatively simple and easy to understand.
 We all have a base desire to know who we are, and having a label we can use to understand and communicate that identity can be satisfying.
 Not only that, but people usually identify with at least some of what type-based personality reports say about their identity, whether that’s their strengths, weaknesses, or preferred work style.
-This sense of being seen and understood can make type-based assessments appealing to people.
+This sense of being seen and understood can make type-based assessments very appealing.

 A Better Way to Test Personality: Continuous Measures